-In this case, we used the number of pizza shops in each suburb as a way to show that.
+In this case, we used the number of pizza shops in each suburb to show that.

-Note, we had to alter the calculation here to make a smaller number get a higher score.
+Note, we had to alter the calculation here to make a smaller number get a larger score.
 Clearly a segment is more attractive where there are less competitors.

 To do that, we used a fair share calculation.

 This assumes all competitors have an equal share.
-So the more competitors, the lower your fair share will be as there’s more share to spread around.
+The more competitors, the lower your fair share will be as there’s more share to spread around.

 For example, say there’s 3 competitors in the suburb.
 If you choose that one and become competitor number 4, your share for that segment is 1 out of 4, or 25%.
 But, if there are 5 competitors and you become number 6, your fair share is only 1 out of 6, or 16.7%.

 Calculating the score this way helps make segments with less competitors more attractive in the model.